 Municipality of Residence

-When registering, apply for a municipality of residence.
+If you came to Finland to study for a full degree, apply for a municipality of residence while registering.
 The municipality of residence is registered for a foreigner who has moved to Finland if he or she plans on staying here permanently and if he or she has a residence permit for at least one year.
 Citizens of Nordic countries do not need residence permits.

 If you are a resident of a Finnish municipality (i.e., you have a place of domicile in Finland), you are entitled to treatment in the Finnish public healthcare system and will be charged the same user fee as any other local resident.
 Your nationality or the country from which you came to Finland is of no importance.